 Kick flare is a similar type of jeans with a figure hugging fit till the knee and then flaring towards the hem.
 This jeans is tight at the thighs and then from the knee it flares out into a wide hem to your ankles.

-This is an extreme version of the kick flare jeans.
-This type of jeans has an exaggerated leg flare and usually comes with low rise jeans and ultra low rise jeans.
+This is an exaggerated version of the kick flare jeans.
+This type of jeans has a very wide leg flare and usually comes with low rise jeans and ultra low rise jeans.
 The jeans is fitting till the knee and then leg flares and the hem creates a bell shape.

 Jeans types according to fit